 Sazón in our country is a word that is used to describe both a home or cook's particular taste in cooking or the actual ingredients that form the base for our cooking

 Sofrito is another word similar to sazón, but it is more popularly used in Puerto Rico to describe their sazón.
+We generally do not use adobo, though the Dominican diaspora in the US has adopted it into their vocabulary.

 Dominicans typically have three meals a day.
 The contents of these meals will depend on family culture, financial situation, and region.
-While campesinos (people from the agricultural regions) would tend to have heavier breakfast, city dwellers typically prefer a lighter breakfast for a long day of sitting behind a desk.
+While campesinos (people from the agricultural regions) would tend to have heavier breakfasts, city dwellers typically prefer a lighter breakfast for a long day of sitting behind a desk.

 The fresh ingredients provide for a meal that is not only delicious but also healthy and nutritious.
 Accompany your lunch with a glass of ice water and end it with dessert, followed by a cup of coffee (un cafecito).